 the process being debugged (since a program can change its directory

 during its run).
-If you work on a system where gdb is
+If you work on a system where GDB supports

 current working directory of the debuggee.